Forest904/Beathub/README.md

 ﻿# CD-Collector

-CD-Collector is a fullâ€‘stack app to search artists and albums on Spotify, download Spotify content (albums, tracks, playlists) via spotDL, fetch lyrics from Genius, organize files locally, and optionally burn them to an audio CD.
+CD-Collector is a full‑stack app to search artists and albums on Spotify, download Spotify content (albums, tracks, playlists) via spotDL, extract lyrics embedded by spotDL (optionally leveraging a Genius token), organize files locally, and optionally burn them to an audio CD.
 The backend is a Flask API with SQLite via SQLAlchemy; the frontend is a React app served by Flask in production.

 ## Features

 - Search Spotify artists and view album details
 - Download albums/tracks/playlists using `spotdl` (default format `mp3`)
-- Fetch and save lyrics via Genius API
+- Extract and save embedded lyrics via SpotDL (Genius token optional)
 - Store downloaded items in SQLite with metadata and paths
 - Burn audio CDs from downloaded content via `cdrecord`/`wodim` + `ffmpeg`
 - React UI (Create React App) with API proxy to the Flask server